-EICM 642 | CONSTRUCTION EQUIPMENT AND OPERATIONS Prerequisite: ECVL 420 or equivalent
+EICM 642 | CONSTRUCTION EQUIPMENT AND OPERATIONS (3-0-3)

 This course introduces basic and advanced construction equipment and methods used in medium to large-scale commercial and heavy-highway construction projects.
 Predominant tools and techniques for equipment decision support will be explored with a focus on obtaining a competitive advantage in the bid process and adding value within construction implementation.
 Other topics covered in the course include site preparation, earth fill, land reclamation, and ground excavation methods; sustainability in construction operations; advanced techniques for construction visualization; and regional differences in selection and availability of equipment and construction methods.